This is list of the Major Festivals of Nepal.

-Ratomachindrantah Jatra is one of the longest-running chariot festivals celebrated in Nepal, and subsequently also one of the more major festivals of the Kathmandu Valley.
+Ratomachindrantah Jatra is one of the longest-running chariot festivals celebrated in Nepal.
 It is a chariot procession conducted in Lalitpur, to honor the Vajrayana Buddhist God of compassion, ‘Avalokitesvara’ and as an avatar of Shiva for Hindus.

 The name Rato Machhendranath refers to the color of the deity’s depiction and translates to “Red Machhendranath.”
 It begins on the first full moon of Baisakh (April/May) every year.
 The chariot festival follows the lunar calendar, hence the date is subject to change.
 It starts on the fourth day of the bright fortnight of Bachhal, Nepal’s seventh month, according to the lunar Nepal Sambat calendar.